Tread Lightly Drain Game

 The Tread Lightly Drain Game is a mobile environmental classroom which visits primary and intermediate schools in the Auckland region.

-The Tread Lightly Drain Game programme explores the difference between the stormwater and wastewater systems, where the different drains lead to, and the effects that pollutants, contaminants and rubbish entering the different systems has on freshwater and marine environments.
+The Tread Lightly Drain Game programme explains the difference between stormwater and wastewater systems, shows where the different drains lead to and identifies the impacts of pollutants, contaminants and rubbish in the different systems on freshwater and marine environments.

 'This was fantastic learning for my class - the children were so engaged.
 Thanks.
 The impact for our room has been a huge improvement of rubbish in our area and awareness for birds and local waterways.'